-Money may only be collected by staff authorized by the Principal.
+Money may only be collected by staff authorized by the Chief Executive Officer or Principal.
 Students may not collect fees.

-The School may not use revenue collected through fees to offset the cost of fee waivers by requiring students and families who do not qualify for fee waivers to pay an increased fee amount to cover the costs of students and families who qualify for fee waivers.
+If the School charges fees the School may not use revenue collected through fees to offset the cost of fee waivers by requiring students and families who do not qualify for fee waivers to pay an increased fee amount to cover the costs of students and families who qualify for fee waivers.
 However, the School may notify students and families that the students and families may voluntarily pay an increased fee amount or provide a donation to cover the costs of other students and families.

-Deleted: Beginning in the 2020-21 school year, t
+Deleted: Beginning in the 2020-21 school year, i